Skip to main content

 2. to contracts implementing specific type of interfaces standards, that can be detected using ERC165 interfaces IDs.

-STATICCALL - Allows calling other contracts through the controlled contract
+STATICCALL - Allows calling other contracts through the controlled contract with restrictions

 value = 0x0000000000000000000000000000000000000000000000000000000000002000

 This permission enables the ERC725Account linked to Key Manager to make external calls to contracts while disallowing state changes at the address being called.
-It uses the STATICCALL opcode when performing the external call.

 NB: If any state is changed at a target contract through a STATICCALL, the call will revert silently.

-DELEGATECALL - Allows delegate calling other contracts through the controlled contract
+DELEGATECALL - Allows delegate calling other contracts through the controlled contract with restrictions

 value = 0x0000000000000000000000000000000000000000000000000000000000008000